-In Word, checkboxes can be categorised into two types:
+In Word, checkboxes can be categorized into two types:

 A non-clickable checkbox (not interactive)

 If a checkbox is not clickable, it cannot be checked or unchecked within a Word document.
-The developers tab of the Word document is used to add a non-clickable checkbox.
+However, the developer’s tab of the Word document is used to add a non-clickable checkbox.